HomeMy WebLinkAboutcoa.lu.sp.Clarks Market.A0687C/z.-A'.s /Mcrr,4le f )137-073-51-60I

 LE CABARET - Purchase & Sale

-Councilman Parry, moved to approve the purchase and sale of Le Cabaret; seconded by
+Councilman Parry moved to approve the purchase and sale of Le Cabaret; seconded by

-operation will not be run like the Crystal Palace but will have meals separate from the
+operation will not be run like the Crystal Palace but will have meals separate from the ;

 show, which will be more like concerts that a dinner show.
 The menu will range in

 price from moderately priced and a la carte to extensive and full meals.
-Peterson told i
+Peterson told I

-Council that out of the proceeds of the purchase price to Le Cabaret; sufficient funds
+Council that out of the proceeds of the purchase price to Le Cabaret, sufficient funds

 are being held out to pay the outstanding debts.
-Siani told Council he' was in charge
+Siani told Council he was in charge

 of food and beverage operations at a country club before moving to Aspen.

-All in favor, m~tion carried.
+All in favor, motion carried. !

-!RUEMAN - Final Plat Approval and PUD
+TRUEMAN - Final Plat Approval and PUD 1

 Hal Clark, planning office, stated that the planning office recommends approval of the